NeneWang/learn-programming/python/project/project-3a.md

 ### Adding a Username

 We are now going to modify the code so that it replicates the following behavior:

 <iframe src="https://trinket.io/embed/python/dd8d442aa2?outputOnly=true&runOption=run" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+:::tip Add a username now too

+- Expand the following block
+- Modify `line 3` to request for a username
+- Modify `line 6` to request for a message

 <details>